codr7/via-palamolla/02-crucifixion.md

 At some point I fell asleep with my head resting against the window, and was woken up by the man responsible for selling tickets.
 When he realized I didn't have any money, he started swearing like crazy in Italian while bouncing up and down.
 I fully expected to be thrown off with my bags in the rain any second; but once he had vented his frustration and the ladies managed to calm him down, he was back to his normal cheery self again.
 At the next stop, the lady next to me discretely reached down into her handbag and handed over a €5 note.
 I gently touched her arm and wispered thank you, and then she stood up and got off the bus.

 When we arrived in Riace Marina at a café down by the ocean on the opposite side of the mountains, the bus driver leapt out and helped me unload my bags as if the ticket drama never happened.
-The girl working in the café told me that my final goal, Riace Superiore; was located 7km up in the mountains, so I used some of the money to refuel before grabbing my bags and start walking uphill.
+The girl working in the café told me that my final goal, Riace Superiore, was located 7km up into the steep mountains.
+I used some of the money to refuel, asked for a refill of my water bottle, took a deep breath and grabbed my bags.
+As I looked up an older Italian man was standing right in front of me with an admiring smile; very strong, he said, pointing at his biceps and my bags.
+He had no idea.